About the School

 In addition to the music holdings of the campus library, the School maintains a smaller reference library of books and an extensive library of recordings and scores.
 Included are over 10,000 recordings and 2800 study scores.
 In addition, tutorials used in conjunction with music theory classes are available on Macintosh computers, and music writing and word processing software can be used on Macintosh computers attached to a laser printer.

-Performance facilities include 541-seat Hemmle Recital Hall which houses an 81-rank Holtkamp Organ consisting of 4271 pipes.
-Also used for performances are one Bechstein and two Steinway grand pianos, a Kingston French double harpsichord, and a Martin harpsichord.
+Performance facilities include 541-seat Hemmle Recital Hall which houses an 84-rank Holtkamp Organ consisting of 4469 pipes.
+Also used for performances are Fazioli and Steinway concert grand pianos, a Kingston French double harpsichord, and a Martin harpsichord.
 The campus is also fortunate to have a 36-bell carillon.

 Texas Tech music graduates have distinguished themselves in a variety of ways, from winning Fulbright and other advanced study fellowships to performing professionally.
 Many are outstanding teachers in public schools, colleges and universities, while others have achieved fame in such specialized areas as electronic music or performance on the Metropolitan Opera stage.